 Adhesive promoters or “primers” such as 3M’s Primer 94 is an additional adhesive that can be applied to edges to prevent peeling.
 An experienced wrap installer using the right techniques will not use any primer.
-I do not allow it at my shop, and should never be used on a car with a nice paint job.
-If an installer needs to primer the edges to keep a wrap from lifting, they are doing a poor installation job, and overstitching the vinyl.
+It should never be used on a car with a nice paint job.
+If an installer needs to prime the edges to keep a wrap from lifting, they are doing a poor installation job, and overstitching the vinyl.
 New installers tend to use a lot of primer because they have not been around long enough to see the damage to a car after removing the wrap.

 Primer should only be used on rough or oxidized surfaces such as textured walls, or aged paint on the side of a box truck.

 Will my car need to be dismantled, if so, who is doing the work?